 “My only disappointment,” laments Heindel, “is my inability to get the scent of the hops on site when the viewer is experiencing Hop Trip.
 Maybe as the AR technology develops!”

 Brian Yaeger is the author of Red, White, and Brew and Oregon Breweries.
-A Cicerone Certified Beer Server since 2009, he contributed to the Oxford Companion to Beer and writes for several industry publications.
-He earned a Master in Professional Writing (with a thesis on beer) from the University of Southern California.
+A Cicerone Certified Beer Server since 2009, he contributed to The Oxford Companion to Beer and writes for several industry publications.
+He earned a Master of Professional Writing degree (with a thesis on beer) in 2007 from the University of Southern California.